cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 ### `effectiveGasPrice`

-This key is a single entry that is a stringified integer describing the current gas price in wei.
+This key is a single entry that is a stringified integer describing an estimate of the effective gas price for the winning solution, denominated in wei.

 ### `deadline`